ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 The liquidity requirements for an ASP will depend on three major factors:

-- **Money velocity**: This is not under the control of the ASP, and if it is higher than 1, the Ark capacity will converge to a fixed value.
+- **Money Velocity**: This is not under the control of the ASP, and if it is higher than 1, the Ark capacity will converge to a fixed value.
 - **The locktime period on VTXOs**: Reducing the locktime period will return the locked liquidity sooner.
 However, this also means that users will need to "recycle" their VTXOs sooner, which can be seen as a worse user experience.
 - **The VTXO ratio**: In other words, this is the maximum allowed value for a given VTXO.
 At one extreme, the ASP could force all VTXOs to be of 1 sat, which would eliminate any "wasted" liquidity on change.
 However, this would also require millions of signatures from the user and ASP to construct a payment, which would cause a worse user experience.